shanepeckham/AKS_Security/README.md

 • Label everything for granular control
 • Apply networking segmentation at Level 4 (e.g. Kuberouter) and Level 7 (Istio, Linkerd)
 • A user should not be able to override Kubernetes security by crafting a YAML file if layered security controls have been successfully implemented
+• Create administrative boundaries between resources
+• Store secrets centrally, preferably in a secure valault such as Azure Key Vault

 ### Container Level

-• Use a trusted registry so that only authorised images are depployed to the cluster
+• Use a trusted registry so that only authorised images are depployed to the cluster.
+Introduce a process to approve images for uploading to registry
 • Regularly apply security updates to cluster and container images (AKS will auto patch.
 Azure automatically applies security patches to the nodes in an AKS cluster on a nightly schedule

 •Scan container - solutions include: